data4news/dollars-to-votes-sf-2024/README.md

 [Source: San Francisco Chronicle](https://www.sfchronicle.com/opinion/article/democratic-county-central-committee-18682320.php)

-You want to know what role money played in this election.
+You want write an article about the role money played in this election.
 So you download the data and start analyzing. **Did dollars buy votes in this election?**